 - Check the girth area to make sure there is no sweat rash and that the skin is in good condition.

-- After work, pinch a fold of skin on your horse’s neck to check for dehydration.
-It should spring back to normal within a second.
+- Pinch a fold of skin on your horse’s neck to check for dehydration.
+If hydrated fully, the skin should spring back to normal within a second.

 Basic Schooling and Education